Facts about energy costs and Local Access Fees

 How does the regulated rate (RRO) compare to the market price of electricity?

-In early August 2023, the 30 day rolling average wholesale power price was 15 cents for a month while the August 2023 RRO is 32 cents per kWh, which means that the utilities acquired expensive power in the forward strips when it was very expensive and that this August 2023 RRO price was approved by the AUC in the procurement plans.
+In early Aug 2023, the 30-day rolling average wholesale power price was 15 cents for a month.
+In Aug 2023 RRO is 32 cents per kWh.
+This means the utilities acquired power in the forward strips when it was expensive.
+The August 2023 RRO price was approved by the AUC in procurement plans.

 Residential ROO Rate (cents per kWH) line graph